HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="visible-words-raw.png",
-  caption="Visible words raw by percentile.", description="A distribution of raw HTML words recieved.
+  caption="Visible words raw by percentile.", description="A distribution of raw HTML words received.
 The median raw number of words is 363 words on desktop and 318 on mobile showing a distinct difference from rendered.
 There is a similar smaller number of raws words on mobile at the other percentiles above and below the median: at the 10th percentile it's 68 words on desktop and 61 on mobile, at the 25th percentile it's 174 and 151 respectively, at the 75th percentile it's 663 and 594, and at the 90th percentile it's 1,142 and 1,039.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=519228938&format=interactive", sheets_gid="771280814", sql_file="seo-stats-by-percentile.sql"